5 ways Taylor & Francis maximizes the reach of research

 Supplemental material.
 On many of our journals you can include your supplemental material when you submit your paper, making it viewable with your article on publication on Taylor & Francis Online, hosted on Figshare, and discoverable via search engines.

 Video abstracts.
-Video abstracts are another great way to introduce people to your article, and can increase the numbers who read your research by as much as ten times.
+Video abstracts are an increasingly popular way of helping a broad audience engage with published research, increasing the visibility of your work.
 Would you like to see your video abstract featured on Taylor & Francis Online?
 Get in touch and we can help with guidance and support.